Yi-Chia-Chen/psychopy-expt-toolbox/README.md

 - Add check trial list length method in exptObject
 - Use assert
 - Develop testing tool sets
+- update the rest instructions to use str.format()
+- update to Python 3 (use f-strings instead of str.format())

 ### Features
 - Allow a parameter of separator in subjDataObject and trialDataObject